 If bonds payable or notes payable increase in value:

-It means the company is borrowing and cash is flowing into (positive) the company.
+It means the company is borrowing and cash is flowing into the company (positive).

 The amount of the increase will be added to the cash provided/used by financing activities.

 In the shareholder equity section of the balance sheet, you are looking at the various stock accounts (common, preferred, treasury).